 Pick your “arena” carefully.
 Again, ear cleaning is messy.
 You don’t want to clean your dog’s ears on your favorite couch.
 We clean our dog’s ears on her bed (the cover zips off and is washable).

-First, take a deep breath – this is easy (contrary to my fiancé’s commentary).
+First, take a deep breath – this is easy (contrary to my husband’s commentary).
 If you stay calm, so will your dog.
 Okay, here we go:

 - Sit with your dog’s backside braced between your legs or in a corner (if you have a large dog).
-You’re not being mean, you just want them in one place.
+You’re not mean; you just want them in one place.

 - Hold the ear flap (pinna) straight up to expose the ear canal.

-- Being careful not to touch the tip of the cleaner bottle into the ear (no cross-contamination), fill the ear canal with cleaner.
+- Be careful not to touch the tip of the cleaner bottle into the ear (no cross-contamination) and fill the ear canal with cleaner.
 Yes, you need that much.

 - Gently massage the base of the ear.
 You’ll hear “squishy” noises.
 This loosens up the stubborn earwax and debris.

-- Use a cotton ball soaked in cleaner to wipe away any debris on the pinna.
+- Use a cotton ball soaked in a cleaner to wipe away any debris on the pinna.